Rita Matias

-Rita Maria Cid Matias is a Portuguese political scientist and politician.
+Rita Maria Cid Matias (born 17 October 1998) is a Portuguese political scientist and politician.
 In the 2022 Portuguese legislative election, she was elected as a deputy in the Assembly of the Republic of Portugal representing the far-right Chega party.
 She was the only woman out of 12 members of Chega elected in the 2022 Portuguese legislative election, becoming in that year the first female member of the parliament in the history of the party.

 Early life

-Rita Maria Cid Matias was born on 17 October 1998 in Setúbal, Portugal.
+Rita Maria Cid Matias was born on 17 October 1998 in Setúbal and was raised in Seixal.
 She is the daughter of Manuel Matias, former president of the Citizenship and Christian Democracy Party (PPV), which merged with Chega in 2019.
+Her mother was born in Mozambique, and her maternal grandmother is an ethnic Indian from Goa.
 Her father has served as a parliamentary advisor to André Ventura, leader of Chega.
 Rita Matias was awarded an undergraduate degree in political science from ISCTE – University Institute of Lisbon and subsequently enrolled in a master's degree in political science and international relations at NOVA University Lisbon.
-Her thesis was on Chega's integration into the European radical right.
+Her thesis was on Chega's integration into the European right.